 Win or Lose made history as Pixar's first original scripted series for Disney+.
 Directed by Carrie Hobson and Michael Yates, the eight-episode series follows the story of a middle school co-ed softball team, the Pickles, in the week leading up to their championship game.

-What made this series unique is the fact that each episode focus on a different character's perspective, providing viewers with fresh insight about their stories and how it affects the big game.
+What made this series unique is that each episode focused on a different character's perspective, providing viewers with fresh insight into their stories and how they affect the big game.
 Win or Lose premiered on Disney+ on February 19, 2025.

 In March 2025, Win or Lose Season 2 received an unfortunate update after a report revealed that Disney is shifting away from producing original long-form series for Disney+.

-Disney's shift in strategy to prioritize in cutting down costs and saving resources for bigger projects (movies/features) is the sole culprit why Win or Lose Season 2 or its follow up will never see the light of day (for now).
+Disney's shift in strategy to prioritize cutting costs and saving resources for bigger projects (movies/features) is the sole culprit for why Win or Lose Season 2 or its follow-up will never see the light of day (for now).

-It's an unfortunate situation, but this isn't new, considering that Disney+ has been purging content for a while now (read more about the top original shows that Disney+ already purged here).
+It's unfortunate, but this isn't new, considering that Disney+ has been purging content for a while now (read more about the top original shows that Disney+ already axed here).

-Still, a potential follow up to Win or Lose would've been an exciting trajectory for the long-form series, considering that its format of having different perspectives each episode is already a unique one.
+Still, a potential follow-up to Win or Lose would've been an exciting trajectory for the long-form series, considering that its format of having different perspectives in each episode is already unique.

-There are ways for a possible Season 2 to stand out, such as focusing on entirely new characters, prioritizing supporting characters to give them the spotlight, and bringing back the same ones from Season 1 leading up to a different big event this time.
+Season 2 could stand out by focusing on entirely new characters, prioritizing supporting characters to give them the spotlight, and bringing back the same ones from Season 1, leading up to a different big event.

-Although this follow-up is quietly canceled, the chances of it being reworked sometime in the future is high, mainly because Win or Lose's format is too good to be pushed down the drain.
+Although this follow-up is quietly canceled, the chances of it being reworked sometime in the future are high, mainly because Win or Lose's format is too good to be discarded.

-If it gets made, reworking the canceled follow-up series into a movie could still work if it retains the different perspective format, its emotional depth, and tying it all together into one big climax.
+If it gets made, reworking the canceled follow-up series into a movie could still work if it retains the different perspective format, its emotional depth, and the tying of everything together into one big climax.

-Hopefully, shows like Win or Lose is not a one and done since it already established a full-fledged world filled with interesting characters that are worth revisiting.
+Hopefully, shows like Win or Lose are not a one-and-done since they have already established a full-fledged world filled with interesting characters worth revisiting.